 If you've just moved to the Atlanta area (or anywhere in Georgia), you're in for some exciting discoveries about your new city.
-But before you’re able to catch up on the culture and happenings of your new home, there’s a bit of the usual housekeeping related to moving to get done.
+But before you’re able to catch up on the culture and happenings of your new home, there’s some business you'll need to take care of with the Georgia DMV.

-After becoming a Georgia resident, one of the first things to do is apply for a Georgia driver’s license; you have to do that within 30 days of moving.
-Moving can be stressful, but knowing how to transfer your current driver's license will make the process as simple as possible.
+As a new Georgia resident, one of the first things to do is apply for a Georgia driver’s license.
+You need to take care of that within 30 days of moving.
+Knowing how to transfer your current driver's license will make the process as simple as possible.

 Type of License to Transfer

 If you have a valid out-of-state driver’s license or a license that’s been expired less than two years, you are exempt from the written and road tests, but you will need to pass the vision exam.

 If you have lost your license or it has been expired for two years or more, you will need an original letter of clearance or certified driving record from your previous state of residence.
 The letter must have been dated within 30 days.
 You will also have to pass the written, road, and vision tests.
-You can prepare for the road test by reviewing the driver’s manual online or by visiting your local Department of Driver Services customer service center for a physical copy.
+You can prepare for the road test by reviewing the driver’s manual online or by visiting your local Department of Driver Services customer service center for a hard copy.

 If you have a learner’s permit, you will have to surrender your out-of-state permit and pass all of the current licensing requirements for the state of Georgia.